gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 I think I'd like you to set the table.
 No, don't fuss, it needs doing---you hop to it.
 Now,
-where *is* that roseleaf tea..."
+where *is* that rosehip tea..."

 The sun was low on the horizon as Maddy and Gumption walked slowly back toward the village.
 By unspoken agreement they left the main road and took the path that ran down by the river.
 It was the longer route,
-but that was okay.
+but that was aright.
 For one heart-stopping moment Maddy thought Gumption was going to hold her paw.
-When he didn't,
-she almost took his,
-but then they came out of the trees onto the riverbank and the moment was behind them.
+When he didn't she almost took his, but then they came out of the trees onto the riverbank and the moment was behind them.

 It had rained heavily over the last two days,